revature-revtech-3/project-3-front-end-beta/README.md

 7. As a User, I should be able to add items to my cart that I will later purchase or remove from my cart.
 8. As a User, I should be able to select an amount of an item to add to my cart as I am adding an item.
 9. As a User, I should be able to checkout with the items in my cart, purchasing them and removing them from the inventory.
+10. As a User, I should be able to change the color scheme from the normal mode to a dark mode option.

 ## Features
 List of features ready and TODOs for future development